qbead/qbeadWebsite/content/book/transpile.md

 </pre>
 </div>

-We still need to figure out how to present the colors in a more noticeable fashion, but **your virtual SpinWheel lit up with colors infered from your virtual motion sensor**.
+We still need to figure out how to present the colors in a more noticeable fashion, but **your virtual SpinWheel lits up with colors infered from your virtual motion sensor**.
 This also ended being embarrassingly simple to implement.
 We just added a `onmousemove` handler to the `div` containing the image of the SpinWheel.
 Then we calculate the numerical second derivative of the positions in the `_ddx` and `_ddy` properties of the class.
 Note that we are also using an exponential decay filter `_ddx = 0.1*(dx-_dx)/dt + 0.9*_ddx` in order to smooth out the signal.

 ```javascript
 function elementDrag(e) {